git-bug/git-bug/doc/architecture.md

 The javascript code is compiled and packaged inside the go binary, allowing for a single file distribution of git-bug.

 When the webUI is started from the CLI command, a localhost HTTP server is started to serve the webUI resources (html, js, css), as well as the GraphQL API.
-When the webUI is loaded in the browser, it interact with the git-bug process through the GraphQL API to load and edit bugs.
+When the webUI is loaded in the browser, it interacts with the git-bug process through the GraphQL API to load and edit bugs.

 ## bridge